vathanahim/image_analysis/README.md

 - This project explores image analysis of different fruits.
 - Data was collected from UCI repository
-- Machine learning methods used will be lasso regression as two class classifiers and random forest as two class and three class classifiers
+- Machine learning methods used will be elastic net as two class classifiers and random forest as two class and three class classifiers